F1

 How to Fix / Troubleshooting

-- Step 1 – Compare runtimes: Fully charge the Dirt Devil vacuum, then run it continuously on low power until it stops.
-If runtime is significantly below the specification in the manual, the pack is worn.
+- Step 1 – Compare Runtimes: Fully charge the Dirt Devil vacuum, then run it continuously on low power until it stops.
+If the runtime is significantly below the specification in the manual, the pack is worn.

-- Step 3 – Try another battery: If possible, test with a known-good compatible Dirt Devil battery.
-If performance returns to normal, your original pack is at end of life.
+- Step 3 – Try Another Battery: If possible, test with a known-good, compatible Dirt Devil battery.
+If performance returns to normal, your original pack is at its end of life.

 Advertisements